colbywhite/weight-program-schema/README.md

 // The raw JSON schema definition: console.log(WPS._schema)

-// An array of example definitions that follow the schema are provided: console.log(WPS.programs)
+// A method for calculating a day-by-day schedule based on a given program definition console.log(WPS.schedule_calculator(program))
 ```

 # Schema File

-The schema is located at [`lib/weight-program-schema.json`](lib/weight-program-schema.json)
+The schema is located at [`src/weight-program-schema.json`](src/weight-program-schema.json)
 and uses the standard [JSON Schema](http://json-schema.org).

 # Schema Tests